-Customer value (Value of the customer): In addition to the process of benefit- and value generation for the costumer ("value creation"), it is very important, that the investments in the customer benefits can be recapitalized in form of an increasing company value ("value appropriation").
-The calculation of the customer value is very demanding, if it goes beyond the perspective of simple ABC (revenue) segmentations.

-Demand potential (Share-of-wallet): To ensure a comprehensive appraisal of the customer's potential increased buying will additionally be included in the realizable customized marginal incomes which result from the rising steady purchase and the intensity of the purchase in the original product assortment, as well as additional purchases in new complementary product categories.
-In addition to monetary value propositions - that have been considered until now and that arise from operations with the consumers themselves - indirect contributions should also be respected in growth potentials, which arises from interactions between customers and other consumers which lead to recruitment of new customers by recommendations (Cornelsen, 2000).
+- Customer value (Value of the customer): In addition to the process of benefit and value generation for the costumer ("value creation"), it is very important that the investments in the customer benefits can be recapitalized in form of an increasing company value ("value appropriation").
+The calculation of the customer value is very demanding if it goes beyond the perspective of a ABC (revenue) segmentation. - Demand potential (Share-of-wallet): To ensure a comprehensive appraisal of the customer's potential increased buying will additionally be included in the realizable customized marginal incomes which result from the rising steady purchase and the intensity of the purchase in the original product assortment, as well as additional purchases in new complementary product categories.
+In addition to monetary value propositions that have been considered until now and that arise from operations with the consumers themselves indirect contributions should also be respected in growth potentials, which arise from interactions between customers and other consumers which lead to recruitment of new customers by recommendations (Cornelsen 2000).

-In general, it is less crucial, whether the corporate management should admit a higher significance to the perspective of customer value or customer benefit.
-Both value perspectives need to be connected, since a pure focus on customer benefits includes the risk of profit potentials not being exhausted (for example when the willingness to pay is underestimated, product prices are set at a lower level than reasonable and therefore a consumer surplus is generated).
+In general, it is less crucial whether the corporate management should assign a higher significance to the perspective of customer value or customer benefit.
+Both value perspectives need to be connected since a pure focus on customer benefits includes the risk of profit potentials not being exhausted for example when the willingness to pay is underestimated product prices are set at a lower level than reasonable and therefore a consumer surplus is generated.
 On the other side, an excessive focus on the financial parameters includes the risk that the market developments based on changed customer needs are missed.

-2.3 Interior Layer: Operative Marketing (Customer / Touch Points)
+(3) Interior layer: Operative marketing (Customer Touch Points)

 The requirements, which were created by the data preparation in the two exterior layers, lead to an increase in efficiency in the operative marketing.
-First, processes are required, which allow a profitability oriented controlling of the market-and the customer handling measures (Return on Marketing).
-For a decision-oriented structure of the Marketing-Information-System (MIS) a sufficient data volume, a holistic market view and comparable, as well as standardized methods for evaluation are required.
+First, processes are required, which allow a profitability-oriented controlling of the market and the customer handling measures (Return on Marketing).
+For a decision-oriented structure of the Marketing-Information-System (MIS) a sufficient data volume, a holistic market view and comparable as well as standardized methods for evaluation are required.
 Moreover, it is necessary to analyse the efficiency of the customer-related processes (investments in communication, service improvement, product variations) and the relevance of several submarkets and customer segments (operative Marketing-Information-Systems).

-3. IT-supported Customer Value
+IT-supported Customer Value Management

 In order to establish a successful customer relationship controlling the terms customer benefit and customer value play a crucial role.
-Those dimensions become measurable and evaluable, once useful and valid customer information are provided as core parameters.
+Those dimensions become measurable and evaluable, once useful and valid customer information is provided as core parameters.

-3.1 Customer Information and Its Transformation into IT-Systems
+(1) Customer information and their transformation in IT-Systems